Estranged: A Special from Embodied

 But for people who are estranged from one or more relatives, this focus on familial ties can make opening up about personal life more challenging.

-Host Anita Rao talks with writer Raksha Vasudevan and marketing manager Tiffany Scott about their experiences with estrangement.
-Vasudevan cut off contact with her father and has superficial contact with her mom and brother, as she wrote in a recent piece for Harper’s Bazaar.
+In this special episode from Embodied, host Anita Rao talks with writer Raksha Vasudevan and marketing manager Tiffany Scott about their experiences with estrangement.
+Vasudevan cut off contact with her father and has superficial contact with her mom and brother, as she wrote in a piece for Harper’s Bazaar.
 Scott’s father left their family and stopped speaking with her in 2016, when she was 33.
 She blogs about her experience on "Good Dad, Gone Dad."

 Siblings Fern Schumer Chapman and Scott Schumer also join the conversation to talk about their 40-year estrangement and what led to their reconciliation eight years ago.
 Chapman is the author of “Brothers, Sisters, Strangers: Sibling Estrangement and the Road to Reconciliation.”